-Since August 2013, Stratford-on-Avon District Council's Civil Enforcement Officers (CEOs) wear clearly identifiable CCTV cameras on their uniforms.
+Since August 2013, Stratford-on-Avon District Council's Civil Enforcement Officers (CEOs) have worn clearly identifiable CCTV cameras on their uniforms.
 These cameras were introduced to enhance the working environment of the CEO and to protect their health and safety.

 In the form of an ID badge, the camera is worn by the CEO as part of their uniform.
-It can be activated by CEOs as appropriate, for example to record:
+It can be activated by CEOs as appropriate, for example:

 For further information on how Stratford-on-Avon District Council uses/stores the recorded images and sound, please read the Body Worn Video Impact Assessment.